PySimpleGUI/PySimpleGUI/readme_creator/4_Release_notes.md

     Make it right
     Make it fast

 It's a recipe for success if done right.
 PySimpleGUI has completed the "Make it run" phase.
 It's far from "right" in many ways.
 These are being worked on.
-The module is particularly poor for PEP 8 compliance.
+The module has historically been particularly poor for PEP8 compliance.
 It was a learning exercise that turned into a somewhat complete GUI solution for lightweight problems.

-While the internals to PySimpleGUI are a tad sketchy, the public interfaces into the SDK are more strictly defined and comply with PEP 8 for the most part.
+While the internals to PySimpleGUI are a tad sketchy, the public interfaces into the SDK are more strictly defined and comply with PEP8 naming conventions.
+A set of "PEP8 Bindings" was released in summar 2019 to ensure the enternally facing interfaces all adhere to PEP8 names.

-Please log bugs and suggestions in the GitHub!
+Please log bugs and suggestions **only on the PySimpleGUI GitHub**!
 It will only make the code stronger and better in the end, a good thing for us all, right?
+Logging them elsewhere doesn't enable the core developer and other PySimpleGUI users to help.
+To make matters worse, you may get bad advice from other sites because there are simply not many PySimpleGUI experts, yet.

 ## Design